Home > growing garlic in missouri

 Storing Garlic

-Cleaning and trimming cured garlic bulbs: Cured garlic bulbs should be carefully cleaned with a dry brush or cloth to remove any soil particles.
+Cleaning and Trimming Cured Garlic Bulbs: You should carefully clean cured garlic bulbs with a dry brush or cloth.
+Remove any soil particles.
 Then, you can trim any root ends that may remain on the bulbs.

-Benefits of curing garlic: Curing reduces moisture content.
+Benefits of Curing Garlic: Curing reduces moisture content.
 It also eliminates bacteria that may be living on garlic bulbs.
-It is also important to note that curing makes the flavor of your garlic more concentrated, making it even tastier!
+Curing makes the flavor of your garlic more concentrated, making it even tastier!

-Ideal storage conditions: Garlic should be stored in cool and dry conditions, ideally with a temperature between 50-60°F and a relative humidity of around 60%.
+Ideal Storage Conditions: You should store garlic in cool and dry conditions, ideally with a temperature between 50-60°F and a relative humidity of around 60%.
 Too much moisture can cause garlic to spoil faster.
 So make sure to keep it away from damp areas.

-Storing in braids, mesh bags or containers: Once you have trimmed and cleaned the garlic bulbs, consider braiding them together for a decorative way to store them.
+Storing in Braids, Mesh Bags or Containers: After trimming and cleaning the garlic bulbs, consider braiding them together for a decorative way to store them.
 Alternatively, you can hang mesh bags near your kitchen with bulbs inside.
 Garlic stored this way should keep for several weeks if kept in dry conditions.

 If you cannot braid or hang the garlic, make sure to store it in a well-ventilated container.
 This will keep air circulating and reduce the risk of any moisture buildup inside.